 Atomic particles are array-based, which means they use regimented grids of particles.

-Although applied as a 2D effect, atomic particles are simulated in 3D and can be rotated and positioned in 3D.
-In supported host platforms they will also interact with 3D cameras and lights.
+Although applied as a 2D effect, atomic particles are simulated in 3D and can be rotated around using a 3D camera.
+They also interact with HitFilm's 3D lighting system.

 Examples of atomic particles

 There are countless uses for atomic particles effects.
 Below are a few simple examples, all created very quickly and easily:

 This property group determines the initial positioning and layout of the particle grid that forms the foundation of any atomic particle effect.

 If atomic is applied to a 3D model layer this option becomes available.